Royz2123/IMDBug/extension/README.md

 on every file open, file save, and refresh in the top right corner menu.

+It is recommended that you run the plugin with another popular existing plugin called `Error Lens`.
+Just download that extension too, and also make sure to run `ctrl-shift-p` and then `Error Lens: Toggle Hints`.
+This will display the non-vulnerable functions in indicative green.

 ## Modifying the extension

 Open `extension\imdbug` in VSCode.
 In order to modify the